The dark night of the soul is a confusing, unsettling, and often tricky phase of inner transformation.

 The truth, however, is that the dark night of the soul is not some random experience that happens to us.
 It’s a spiritual process intended to develop new capacities and awaken our true nature.

-It’s part of the transformation process that, when navigated wisely and compassionately, becomes a threshold for a new, more integrated, and authentic way of moving through our lives.
+It’s part of the transformation process that becomes a threshold for a new, more integrated, and authentic way of moving through our lives when navigated wisely and compassionately.

 In a previous post, What Is The Purpose Of The Dark Night Of The Soul?, I provided an overview of the dark night of the soul (DNOS) and included an interview with a Psychologist who shares her journey.
 You may want to start HERE if you haven’t read that post or listened to the discussion.

 Over the past few years, I’ve had the privilege of interviewing folks who have gone through the DNOS.
-A number of the dark night of the soul truths have emerged from these way-showers, and I’d like to share them with you here humbly.
+Many of the dark night of the soul truths have emerged from these way-showers, and I’d like to humbly share them with you here.

 By sharing the dark night of the soul truths, I intend to help you see the bigger picture of your dark night of the soul journey.